 Associate in Applied Science in Emergency Medical Science

-Associate of Applied Science-EMS
+Associate of Applied Science in Emergency Medical Science

-Prerequisites for the A.A.S. program include EMT-basic certification and microcomputer applications.
+Prerequisites for the A.A.S. program include EMT-Basic certification and microcomputer applications.
 This 2-year program includes clinical fieldwork in addition to coursework in trauma assessment, cardiac emergencies and pharmacology.
 The degree program prepares students for the national certification exam.
 Graduates, who successfully complete the national exam, are qualified for entry-level paramedic positions.